Oghma-Infinium/Fahluaan/README.md

 ## Installation

-Installing Arisen is relatively easy and, if you have Nexus Premium and a LoversLab account, will be a simple waiting game.
+Installing Fahluaan is relatively easy and, if you have Nexus Premium and a LoversLab account, will be a simple waiting game.
 If you are updating the modlist, you can safely skip to the [updating section](#updating-the-modlist).

 ### Pre-Installation